Jacob Gilyard: College career

 On November 18, 2019, Gilyard was recognized as Atlantic 10 Co-Player of the Week after averaging 22.0 points, 5.5 assists and four steals per game in victories over Vanderbilt and Cal State Northridge.
 On December 9, he was again named conference Co-Player of the Week after averaging 16.5 points, 8.5 assists, six rebounds and five steals in wins over Hampton and South Alabama.
 Against Hampton, Gilyard registered his first double-double, with 18 points and a season-high 10 assists, and scored his 1,000th career point.
 On January 25, 2020, he scored a season-high 29 points in an 87–79 loss to seventh-ranked Dayton.
 As a junior, Gilyard was named Atlantic 10 Defensive Player of the Year and first-team All-Atlantic 10 after averaging 12.7 points, 5.7 assists, a Division I-high 3.2 steals and 3.1 rebounds per game.
 Following the season Gilyard declared for the 2020 NBA draft.
 On May 21, Gilyard announced he was withdrawing from the draft and returning for his senior season at Richmond.

 Gilyard took advantage of the NCAA offer of an extra year of eligibility due to the impacts of the COVID-19 pandemic on college athletics, choosing to return for a fifth year.
 He was named to the Third Team All-Atlantic 10 as well as the All-Defensive Team.

 Professional career

-Memphis Hustle (2022–present)
+Memphis Grizzlies / Hustle (2022–2024)

-On September 23, 2022, Gilyard signed with the Memphis Grizzlies of the National Basketball Association (NBA).
-On November 4, 2022, Gilyard was named to the opening night roster for the Memphis Hustle.
+After going undrafted in the 2022 NBA draft, Gilyard signed with the Memphis Grizzlies on September 23, 2022, but was waived on October 10.
+On October 23, he joined the Memphis Hustle.

+On April 8, 2023, Gilyard signed a two-way contract with the Grizzlies becoming one of only two active NBA players below 6" tall.
+The next day, he made his NBA debut in a 115–100 loss to the Oklahoma City Thunder where he recorded three points, seven assists, four rebounds, and three steals.
+After 20 games, he led the Grizzlies in three-point shooting percentage at 42.9%.
+On February 24, 2024, he was waived by Memphis.

+Brooklyn / Long Island Nets (2024)

+On March 2, 2024, Gilyard signed a two-way contract with the Brooklyn Nets.

+Cleveland Charge (2024–2025)

+On September 24, 2024, Gilyard signed with the Cleveland Cavaliers, but was waived on October 19.
+On October 26, he joined the Cleveland Charge.

+Niners Chemnitz (2025)

+In March 2025, Gilyard signed with the Niners Chemnitz,.

+Pallacanestro Cantù (2025–present)

+On July 13, 2025, he signed with Pallacanestro Cantù of the Italian Lega Basket Serie A (LBA).